 The CLP 525 is a digital piano that can also fall into the category of a digital console.
 Digital consoles many times carry a feel of an actual acoustic piano, but also that of an upright piano too.
 They combine the feel and certainly the look or aesthetic of an acoustic instrument, while also bringing all of the things you’d desire in an instrument that’s digital.

-Below, take a look at our interactive table that compares the Yamaha CLP-525 against other pianos like the CLP-440, the Yamaha YDP 162 and the YDP 181.
+Below, take a look at our interactive table that compares the Yamaha CLP-525 against other wonderful pianos on the market:

 The CLP 525 is also part of the CLP 500 series, which contains the CLP 535, CLP 545, CLP 565G, CLP 575, and the CLP 585.
 Each piano contains something a little bit different, and it’s important to compare across models to make sure you know which one is the right one for you.